canonical/open-documentation-academy/landscape/explanation/glossary/distribution.md

 ## Example API methods that require a distribution
 The following is a list of example Landscape API methods that need a distribution:

-- **Repositories**: The methods under repositories allow you to manage different repositories.
-Some of these methods include `CreateDistribution`, and `GetDistributions`.
-In both cases, you reference the distribution by its name.
-Read [repository methods for more information](https://ubuntu.com/landscape/docs/api-repositories)
+- **Repositories**: These methods allow you to manage different repositories.
+For more information, see the [repository methods](https://ubuntu.com/landscape/docs/api-repositories)

 - **Reporting Methods**: These methods allow you to do reporting on selections of computers.
 They usually take the distribution as a query parameter.
 For example, here's how to use the `GetCSVComplianceData` method:
     ```shell